Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 ### Transaction context

-Transaction context is defined by the pair of the entire transaction and the index of one of its inputs indicating the “current input”.
+Transaction context is defined by the pair of the entire transaction and the index of one of its issuance or input entries indicating the “current entry”.

 Execution of any of the following instructions results in immediate failure: